-Students must submit their defense draft to the RDS office in their section of 92090 and submit a hard copy for each committee member via Fifth and Broadway.
+Students must submit their defense draft to the RDS office in their section of 92090, along with a copy of the Defense Submission Form signed by the student’s supervisor.

 The thesis must also be presented to an external audience appropriate to the topic, such as (but not limited to) the faculty of an educational institution, a denominational association, an education-focused group within a state denominational convention, or a state or national gathering of educators.